leftathome/chef-workflow-tasklib/README.md

   * uploading cookbooks
   * uploading roles
   * uploading environments
-  * a task that does all of these when we type `rake`
+  * a task that does all of these when we type `bundle exec rake`

 *You'll have to point this at your live chef configurations* (see the next section), but your `Rakefile` would at first look something like this: